gitdamilare/RealTimeLogging/README.md

 ## Problem
 Our customers are interested in statistical data of their Tecan products.
 To facilitate this, design a system to gather and display run time data.
 Our robots write log files in a specific predefined structure.
 Once a log file reaches a certain size, it is zipped, and logging continues in a new log file.
 These log files shall be analyzed, and the statistical information shall be displayed on a web application

 1. Analysis of multiple log files at the same time (Priority 1)
 2. Extraction of the following data:
-       a.
-Number of errors and warnings (Priority 1)
+   - Number of errors and warnings (Priority 1)
-       b.
-Overall run time (Priority 3)
+   - Overall run time (Priority 3)
-       c.
-The complete number of messages which have been parsed (Priority 3)
+   - The complete number of messages which have been parsed (Priority 3)
 3. Extendable to analyze more data from the log files in the future (Priority 2)
 4. Display the following statistical data:
-      a.
-Number of errors and warnings (Priority 1)
+   - Number of errors and warnings (Priority 1)
-      b.
-Overall run time (Priority 3)
+   - Overall run time (Priority 3)
-      c.
-The complete number of messages which have been parsed (Priority 3)
+   - The complete number of messages which have been parsed (Priority 3)
 5. Refresh the UI when new statistical data has been received (Priority 1)

 ## Solution WorkFlow
 <img alt="portfolio_view" src="https://github.com/gitdamilare/TecanSolution/blob/main/workflow.png">